o3de/o3de.org/content/docs/user-guide/assets/fbx-settings/settings-meshes-tab.md

 The **Mesh (Advanced)** modifier adds advanced mesh processing features such as a setting for vertex precision, which can save memory, and a setting to choose a vertex color stream to include in the processed mesh.

 ****Vertex Precision****
-Select the precision of the vertex data for the mesh group. **16\-bit** floats have a range of \-65,500 to 65,500 and 3 significant decimal places.
-Using **16\-bit** precision results in a much smaller file size for processed meshes, but vertices in the resulting `.cgf` file might shift slightly from their positions in the `.fbx` file.
+Select the precision of the vertex data for the mesh group. **16-bit** floats have a range of -65,500 to 65,500 and 3 significant decimal places.
+Using **16-bit** precision results in a much smaller file size for processed meshes, but vertices in the resulting `.cgf` file might shift slightly from their positions in the `.fbx` file.
 This position shift might be noticeable on large meshes, meshes with precise detail, or meshes that are placed far from the origin.
-Choose **32\-bit** precision for larger maximum values and more significant decimal places if the vertices appear to have shifted in the runtime asset.
+Choose **32-bit** precision for larger maximum values and more significant decimal places if the vertices appear to have shifted in the runtime asset.
-32\-bit precision vertices consume more resources and might result in a loss of performance on some platforms.
-Some platforms have native support for 16\-bit precision which can offer improved performance.
+32-bit precision vertices consume more resources and might result in a loss of performance on some platforms.
+Some platforms have native support for 16-bit precision which can offer improved performance.
 Check the capabilities of your target platform to determine which precision offers the best results.

 ****Merge Meshes****
-When enabled, combines all sub\-meshes in the mesh group into a single mesh for optimization.
+When enabled, combines all sub-meshes in the mesh group into a single mesh for optimization.

 ****Use Custom Normals****
 Enable this property to use custom normals, otherwise, **Asset Processor** generates averaged normals.
 Normals are vertex attributes that define the surface direction of your meshes.
-Normals can be customized in third\-party modeling tools to make a mesh appear faceted, create hard edges between surfaces, or smooth the appearance of a surface.
+Normals can be customized in third-party modeling tools to make a mesh appear faceted, create hard edges between surfaces, or smooth the appearance of a surface.
 Custom normals can be included in `.fbx` files.

 ****Vertex color stream****
 If the mesh for this **Mesh group** contains a vertex color stream, it can be selected from this list to be processed.